python-edu/00entry/e02_tools_setup.md

 # PowerShell setup

+The solutions in this section are intended for Windows users with a PowerShell terminal.
+Commands are executed in the terminal or saved to a special configuration file, the location of which is set in the `$PROFILE` environment variable.

+**Exception**:
+>`$EDITOR` - this variable must be set in each operating system.

 ## PROFILE

 `$PROFILE`: A PowerShell system variable that stores the path to the user's profile file.
 This is a script that is